Cynthia-mbesa/alx-system_engineering-devops/0x01-shell_permissions/README.md

  task 11.
 Directories adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

  task 12.
 More directories creates a directory called my_dir with permissions 751 in the working directory

+ task 13.
+Change group changes the group owner to school for the file hello